Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

-The average effect of a price change can be expressed as the difference between the demand function $\pi_{jt}(\cdot;\gamma)$ evaluated at the original price $p_{jt}$ and at the price incremented by $\Delta p_{jt}$, given by the following expression:
+The average effect of a price change\footnote{The expression for the average effect of a price change can be adapted to represent average price elasticity by placing the known and fixed value of $\Delta p_{jt}$ in the denominator.} can be expressed as the difference between the demand function $\pi_{jt}(\cdot;\gamma)$ evaluated at the original price $p_{jt}$ and at the price incremented by $\Delta p_{jt}$, given by the following expression:

-The parameter of interest, $\theta_0$, is the expected value of this price change effect, which can be calculated as:
+The parameter of interest, $\theta_0$, is the expected value of this price change effect over the true population distribution\footnote{We assume the data reflects the true population.} of $w_{jt}$, which can be calculated as:

-In summary, the average effect of a price change on demand, denoted by $\theta_0$, is estimated by evaluating the difference between the demand function at the original price and at the price incremented by $\Delta p_{jt}$, and then computing the expected value of this difference.
+In summary, the average effect of a price change on demand, denoted by $\theta_0$, is calculated by evaluating the difference between the demand function at the original price and at the price incremented by $\Delta p_{jt}$, and then computing the expected value of this difference.